 Scientists are finding more and more that our microbiome (the tiny creatures living in our gut) are hugely important to our health.
-Bacteria, fungi, viruses and other microorganisms make up our microflora (Source).
+Bacteria, fungi, viruses and other microorganisms make up our microflora.
 Microflora influence our genetic expression, immune system, brain health, weight, and risk for many illnesses, including cancer.

 Over the last decade, probiotics & prebiotics have become more popular.
-Until a few years ago, when I was reading the book, “The Plan” by Lyn Genet, I did not know of them, but now they are a part of my daily regimen.
+These supplements are newer to the scene, but are included in the routine of most health professionals.
 Probiotics are beneficial bacteria that help aid digestion and control growth of harmful bacteria (Source).
 Prebiotics are digestible carbs that feed probiotics.

 Eating a healthy and varied diet is very important because it keeps your microbiome running effectively and efficiently.
 Processed foods and sugars feed the bad bacteria, and antibiotics kill the good bacteria (along with the bad).
 80 percent of our immune system is located in our gut, which is why our gut is the key to our health.
 A strong immune system is your first defense against all sicknesses and diseases.
 (Source)

 A study at Duke University found that breastmilk, which is always touted for protecting newborns from illnesses, helps to normalize an infant’s microflora, which then protects against disease and developmental problems.
 From this study, “We know that babies who receive breast milk have better outcomes in many ways, and mother who breast feed also have improved health outcomes, including decreased risks of cancer.
 Whenever possible, promoting breast feeding is the absolute best option for mom and baby.”
 It is interesting to make the connection now between breastfeeding and gut health.